Is It Safe to Be in Ketosis If Pregnant or Breastfeeding

 When you’re growing a new person, you want to ensure you’re eating optimally for your health as well as your baby’s.

-Since keto helps fix a broken metabolism and can reverse insulin resistance, both of which can negatively affect a fetus, and it emphasizes nutrient-dense food, you’d think it would be a no-brainer to be on a low-carb ketogenic diet during pregnancy or while breast-feeding.
+Since keto helps fix a broken metabolism and can reverse Fat Storing Hormone resistance, both of which can negatively affect a fetus, and it emphasizes nutrient-dense food, you’d think it would be a no-brainer to be on a low-carb ketogenic diet during pregnancy or while breast-feeding.

 But, curiously, this isn’t the case according to some mainstream medical providers.